cyrusimap/cyrus-imapd/docsrc/imap/reference/faqs/r-murder-ha.rst

 failure at this point only prohibits message delivery (via the LMTP proxies that are querying it for up-to-date mailbox data) and certain mailbox operations (create, delete, setacl, and so on).
-Mail can still be accessed by all users of the system, and incoming mail will recieve temporary failures, so the sending MTA should continue to queue the mail.
+Mail can still be accessed by all users of the system, and incoming mail will receive temporary failures, so the sending MTA should continue to queue the mail.